FJortay/DIOS-Operating-System/README.md

 ## Summary

-DIOS is (a project for) an innovative operating system paired with an integrated software suite tailored for a wireless, decentralized (P2P) WAN.
-It serves as the backbone for [DICS](https://github.com/FJortay/DICS-Collaborating-System) —a smart, decentralized system for collaborative decision making, designed for organizations of all types and sizes.
+DIOS is (a project for) an innovative operating system:
+- tailored for a wireless and decentralized (P2P) WAN;

+- serving as the backbone for [DICS](https://github.com/FJortay/DICS-Collaborating-System) —a smart and decentralized system for collaborative decision making, designed for organizations of all types and sizes.

 Each DIOS node represents an individual “citizen node” and bundles both server and client functionalities for:

 - *Individual activities:*
   - *Front-end:*